 17. Neal’s Yard, Covent Garden

-Neal’s Yard is a lovely square in the heart of Covent Garden in Central London.
-This is a great spot for Instagrammers as there’s normally some cute shop displays going on.
-It’s a great spot for a street coffee or cocktail, and ideal for people watching!
+Neal’s Yard is a lovely alley in the heart of Covent Garden in Central London.
+This is a great spot for photos as there’s normally some cute shop displays going on.
+It’s also a great spot for a street coffee or cocktail, and ideal for people watching!

 If London is represented in films, you’ll usually see Neal’s Yard.
 It’s one of the most famous streets in London.